EFI-training/Digital-Method-of-the-Month/DMM Docs/LLMs.md

 Real embeddings contain many more dimensions.
 Words or concepts that occur in related contexts can acquire representations that are geometrically related.

+Have a look at: [Huggingface, visual guide to embeddings in LLMs](https://huggingface.co/spaces/hesamation/primer-llm-embedding?section=what_are_embeddings%3F)

 ### Try It Yourself

 The TensorFlow **Embedding Projector** lets you explore high-dimensional embeddings visually: